 This paper is an attempt to sort out some of the semantic difficulties in judging whether or not the Confucian tradition can or should be considered a religion, a religious tradition, or neither.
-I will focus on three sets of problems: (1) the question of defining both "Confucianism" and "religion;" (2) the distinction between "institutional" and "diffused" religion; and (3) problems introduced by the Sino-Japanese translation of the Anglo-European words for "religion" (宗教 / zongjiao / shūkyō).
+I will focus on four sets of problems: (1) the question of defining both "Confucianism" and "religion;" (2) the distinction between "institutional" and "diffused" religion; (3) problems introduced by the Sino-Japanese translation of the Anglo-European words for "religion" (宗教 / zongjiao / shūkyō), and (4) the Confucian deconstruction of the sacred/profane dichotomy.

-The religious status of Confucianism has been controversial in Western intellectual circles since the Chinese Rites Controversy of the 17th century.
+The religious status of Confucianism has been controversial in Western intellectual circles since the Chinese Rites Controversy of the $17^{\text{th}}$ century.
 When Matteo Ricci argued that ancestor worship by Chinese Christian converts should be accomodated by the Church because it was only mere veneration, not true worship, he was obviously assuming a Western (or Abrahamic) model of religion.
-He and later missionaries searched for "God" and other signs of revelation in the Chinese scriptures; they argued whether Shangdi 上帝 (High Lord) or Tian 天 (Heaven) fit the bill, and whether Chinese "natural theology" was compatible with Christian revelation.
+He and later missionaries searched for "God" and other signs of revelation in the Chinese scriptures; they argued whether Shangdi $\pm \hat{\pi}$ (High Lord) or Tian $\mp$ (Heaven) fit the bill, and whether Chinese "natural theology" was compatible with Christian revelation.
 In 1877 James Legge, the great missionary-translator, shocked the Shanghai Missionary Conference by averring that the Confucian (and Daoist) scriptures were alternative ways of reaching ultimate truths.
 His view, however, was based on the erroneous belief that buried beneath the Chinese tradition was an obscured monotheistic revelation, reflected, for example, in the worship of Shangdi and Tian.

-&lt;sup>1 This paper was originally presented in slightly shorter form under the title "Confucianism as Religion / Religious Tradition / Neither: Still Hazy After All These Years" at the 2006 Annual Meeting of the American Academy of Religion in Washington, D.C.; and again in 2010 at the Institute of Religious Studies, Minzu University of China in Beijing.
+&lt;sup>1 This paper was originally presented in shorter form under the title "Confucianism as Religion / Religious Tradition / Neither: Still Hazy After All These Years" at the 2006 Annual Meeting of the American Academy of Religion in Washington, D.C.
+Under its present title it was presented in 2010 to the Institute of Religious Studies, Minzu University of China (Beijing); and in 2014 to the Institute for Advanced Studies in Humanities and Social Sciences, National Taiwan University (Taipei) and the Department of Philosophy, Tunghai University (Taichung).
 It has been revised again for this presentation.

-&lt;sup>2 See Norman J. Girardot, The Victorian Translation of China: James Legge's Oriental Pilgrimage (Berkeley: University of California Press, 2002): 214-228.
+See Norman J. Girardot, The Victorian Translation of China: James Legge's Oriental Pilgrimage

+(Berkeley: University of California Press, 2002), 214-228.

 Legge and the forerunners of the field of religious studies (e.g. Max Müller) included Confucianism in their understanding of "world religions."
 But throughout most of the 20th century the predominant view was that Confucianism was not "really" a religion, at least in the same sense as the more familiar (mainly Western) traditions.

 The majority of North American scholars in Confucian studies today take it for granted that the religious dimensions of Confucianism are abundantly evident.
 Yet, despite the growing sophistication of non-Eurocentric theoretical understandings of religion since the late 20th century, there is still widespread disagreement on the issue in the field of religious studies at large, and even more so in other academic fields.
 Many historians of East Asia, for example, still uncritically assume a Western model of what constitutes religion and exclude Confucianism from that category.